elysia090/Lab/docs/IPC.md

 12.2 Spurious wakeups and EINTR
 12.2.1 Waiter MUST treat any return from futex_wait as a prompt to recheck conditions in a loop.
 12.2.2 EINTR and EAGAIN MUST be handled as spurious returns.
-12.3 Timeout model (normative)
+12.3 Timeout model (normative, fixed-budget)
 12.3.1 timeout is an optional relative duration.
+If provided, it is a total budget for the entire blocking call.
+12.3.2 Implementations MUST track a deadline and pass the remaining time to each futex_wait.
+12.3.3 Spurious returns MUST NOT extend the total wait time budget.
+12.3.4 If remaining <= 0, blocking operation MUST return Timeout without calling futex_wait.
-12.3.2 If timeout is None, futex_wait MUST be called with NULL timeout.
+12.3.5 If timeout is None, futex_wait MUST be called with NULL timeout.
-12.3.3 If timeout is Some(d), futex_wait MUST be called with a relative timespec derived from d.
-12.3.4 On ETIMEDOUT, blocking operation MUST return Timeout.
+12.3.6 On ETIMEDOUT, blocking operation MUST return Timeout.
 12.4 Not-empty wait (consumer)
 12.4.1 Consumer waits only when empty.
 12.4.2 pop_blocking(timeout) loop